China vows fight against Trump's latest tariffs as stocks sink

 Previous negotiations collapsed in May, when U.S. officials accused China of backing away from earlier commitments.

-Reporting by Andrea Shalal, Alexandra Alper, Steve Holland, David Lawder, Susan Heavey in Washington; Michelle Nichols at the United Nations; Huizhong Wu, Xu Jing, Stella Qiu, Se Young Lee and Min Zhang in Beijing; and Brenda Goh in Shanghai; Writing by David Lawder and Ryan Woo; Editing by Grant McCool and Will Dunham
+Reporting by Andrea Shalal, Alexandra Alper, Steve Holland, David Lawder, Susan Heavey in Washington; Michelle Nichols at the United Nations; Huizhong Wu, Xu Jing, Stella Qiu, Se Young Lee and Min Zhang in Beijing; and Brenda Goh in Shanghai; Writing by David Lawder and Ryan Woo; Editing by Grant McCool, Will Dunham and Sandra Maler